talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

      ```

    - This is the piece that tells EKS Auto Mode:
-     “You are responsible for this Ingress.
-Create/manage an ALB for it.”
+     "You are responsible for this Ingress.
+Create/manage an ALB for it."

    Without an IngressClass, either: